-Hawthorne Academy lacks a comprehensive, value-driven, and institution wide strategy to develop a systematic plan for community engagement.
+Hawthorne Academy lacks a comprehensive, value-driven, and institution wide strategy for community engagement, therefore the school rated itself SM2 for Standard 11.
 Our core principles clearly state that community engagement and global citizenship are a large part of what we do, and we believe that community engagement and effective communication must be an intrinsic part of the school's values.
 Done well, these elements will build networks that extend into the lives of students post-graduation, enhance understanding of the value proposition of the Hawthorne Academy experience with parents and alumni, and connect the Academy to communities with shared values.
 Hawthorne Academy employees continue to offer community engagement experiences but without administrative support.
-Opportunities are personality-driven.
+Opportunities are personality driven.
 We strive to coordinate and connect student engagement through academic, co-curricular, alumni, and parent networks, however this is not currently achieved through over-arching institutional alignment.
 A clear and comprehensive institution-wide plan would facilitate a better understanding of how the school can deliver to all constituents most effectively.

-Committee Membership:
+Self-Study Committee:

-Stan Smith - Head of School/Faculty Belinda Boxer - English Faculty Colin Freeman - School Counsellor Larry Lewis - Director of Testing and Studies Sandra Price - Member, Board of Trustees
+Stan Smith - Head of School/Faculty

+Belinda Boxer - English Faculty

+Colin Freeman - School Counsellor

+Larry Lewis - Director of Testing and Studies

-Materials Provided:
+Sandra Price - Member, Board of Trustees

+Background Materials: